 - Understand how and when to use eye protection.

 - Know that eye protection is requiredfor employees when providing services if you come within 2 metres of another person who is unmasked and not behind an impermeable barrier.

-- When worn properly,eye protection,in addition to a medical mask,will reduce the likelihood of being identified as a close contact.
+- When worn properly, eye protection, in addition to a medical mask, may reduce the likelihood of being identified as a close contact.